-Before you start scheduling showings of your Chicago apartment, keep in mind the two primary considerations that are important to your success: the law, and preserving your tenant’s privacy and happiness.
+Before you start scheduling showings of your Chicago apartment for rent, keep in mind the two primary considerations that are important to your success: the law and preserving your tenant’s privacy and happiness.

-Starting with law, remember that the Chicago landlord tenant ordinance requires landlords to provide no less than two days’ notice by mail, telephone, or other written notice, before entering the tenant’s premises for the purpose of showing it to prospective tenants (see Section 5-12-050 of the Chicago Municipal Code).
+Starting with law, remember that the Chicago landlord tenant ordinance requires landlords to provide no less than two days’ notice by mail, telephone, or other written notice, before entering the tenant’s premises to show it to prospective tenants (see Section 5-12-050 of the Chicago Municipal Code).
 And don’t get started too early!
-According to the CRLTO, landlords may not start showing an apartment until 60 days or less before the end of the lease.
+According to the CRLTO, landlords may not begin showing an apartment until 60 days or less before the end of the lease.
 (Not all Chicago apartments are subject to the Chicago landlord-tenant ordinance, with the most common exception being owner-occupied buildings of six units or fewer.
 For a list of all exclusions, see the Chicago Municipal Code Section 5-12-020).

 But what about your tenant’s happiness?
-Well, if you want the apartment to look its best, be sure the give the tenant as much notice as possible.
-Your tenant is more likely to tidy up if he or she is not resentful of your intrusion into his or her home.
+If you want the apartment to look its best, be sure they give the tenant as much notice as possible.
+Your tenant is more likely to tidy up if they are not resentful of your intrusion into their home.

-Communicating with your tenant and being respectful of his or her space is key.
-It’s important to get in the habit of communicating with your tenants in writing if you’re a landlord.
-This applies for scheduling showings of an occupied unit.
+Communicating with your tenant and being respectful of their space is vital.
+It’s essential to get in the habit of communicating with your tenants in writing if you’re a landlord.
+This applies to scheduling showings of an occupied unit.

-If you’re working with an agent to rent the unit, make sure they understand the basics: good communication, advance notice, tidying up before a showing and no unannounced showings.
+If you’re working with an agent to rent the apartment, make sure they understand the basics: good communication, advance notice, tidying up before a showing, and no unannounced showings.